What is a park general management plan?

-Developing a management plan requires logic, teamwork, public involvement, and integrity.
-The plan ultimately should reflect a logical sequence of events and guide decision-making in a carefully considered way.
-Key to this process is active involvement of stakeholders (such as other recreation providers and user groups) and the public.
-For additional information on input opportunities refer to the "How Can I Give Input?" page.
+Developing a park general management plan requires logic, teamwork, public involvement and integrity.
+The plan ultimately should reflect a logical sequence of events and help guide decision making in a carefully considered way.
+The key to this process is active involvement of DNR staff, state agencies, stakeholders (such as other recreation providers and user groups) and the general public.
+Public input is an integral part of the development these plans.

 Plan process and timeline - Developing a park general management plan can take between nine and 18 months.
 The steps include:

 - Conduct internal planning team meetings to gain input from a range of expertise.

 - Provide opportunity for public comment via website and survey.

 - Develop management zone plan (20-year).

 - Incorporate stakeholder input.

 - Develop 10-year action goals.